 Sara El-Amine ’07

 Erica J. Murray ’01 Young Alumni Award

 Although she has only been out of Oxy for a decade, Sara is already a nine-year veteran of politics, serving various roles in two Barack Obama '83 administrations.
 As the Obama reelection campaign's national director of training, Sara was responsible for establishing the curriculum and programs that trained over 50,000 staff, volunteers, fellows and interns who powered the president’s 2012 election win.
 Later, as executive director of the president's grassroots Organizing for America, Sara led winning progressive-issue battles at the state and national level including healthcare reform, marriage equality, gun-violence prevention and comprehensive immigration reform.
 Now a senior adviser and strategist and founder of Sara El-Amine Consulting, Sara works with such progressive organizations as Moveon.org, Safe Hands for Girls and Take on Hate.

-A member of the Oxy faculty since 1977, Roger Boesche is the Arthur G. Coons Distinguished Professor of the History of Ideas and teaches the history of European and American political thought.
-A recipient of Oxy’s most prestigious teaching awards, including the Sterling Award, the Linda and Tod White Teaching Prize and the Loftsgordon Award, Boesche was selected for his first faculty job at Oxy out of a field of 250 applicants.
-In the words of Emeritus Professor Larry Caldwell, “It was clear that he was going to be one of our top teachers, and he has never let us down since.”
-On the occasion of Professor Boesche’s retirement from full-time teaching, the Board of Governors is pleased to present him with the 2017 Faculty Emeritus Seal Award.
+A member of the Oxy faculty since 1977, Roger Boesche was the Arthur G. Coons Distinguished Professor of the History of Ideas and taught the history of European and American political thought.
+A recipient of Oxy's most prestigious teaching awards, including the Sterling Award, the Linda and Tod White Teaching Prize and the Loftsgordon Award, Boesche was selected for his first faculty job at Oxy out of a field of 250 applicants.
+In the words of Emeritus Professor Larry Caldwell, "It was clear that he was going to be one of our top teachers, and he has never let us down since."
+Sadly, Boesche died May 23, just two days after retiring from full-time teaching.
+The Board of Governors is honored to posthumously present him with the 2017 Faculty Emeritus Seal Award.